brunorijsman/flashcard/README.md

   * Check a course definition for correctness.
   * Annotate the course definition with automatically generated meta-data (e.g. unique question identifiers).
 This meta-data is needed for the correct operation of the system, but we don't want to bother the teacher with grunt work.

-## Features for the operator role and developer roles
+## Features for the operator and developer roles

 The operator role represents the person who is responsible for hosting the web application.
 The operator is responsible for the day-to-day operational maintenance of the application, such as making sure that all resources (hosted files, web servers, etc.) are properly functioning.
 They care about things such as simplicity, stability, etc.